 - Essential vs non-essential projects

 There’s no such thing as “overkill” when it comes to ensuring the safety of your workforce.
 Every step should be taken.
 As cases are still on the rise, the ability to stay ahead of any potential outbreaks as an organization can be the difference between projects being shut down, delayed, or most importantly – a potential outbreak that puts your team at risk.
-Read this article to learn more about the impact of COVID-19 on resource management in the construction industry.

 2. ADJUSTING REMOTE WORK ENVIRONMENTS TO BE MORE ACCESSIBLE